compujuckel/assettoserver-docs/docs/thebeginnersguide.md

      - AutoModerationPlugin
    ```

-3. Save the file, double-click `AssettoServer.exe` to launch the server and generate the plugin config, then close the console and return to the `cfg` folder.
+3. Save the file and launch the server once to generate the plugin configuration file.

-4. Open the `plugin_auto_moderation_cfg.yml` and `Enabled: true` the featues you want and save the file.
+4. Open the `plugin_auto_moderation_cfg.yml` that should now be next to the `extra_cfg.yml`.
-   It should look something like this:
+   Set `Enabled: true` for the features you want and save the file, it should look something like this:
    ```yml title="plugin_auto_moderation_cfg.yml"
    # yaml-language-server: $schema=schemas\plugin_auto_moderation_cfg.schema.json